TechR10n/pdfrag/eval_code.md

 def create_pdf_dataframe(pdf_files: List[Dict[str, Any]]) -> pd.DataFrame:
     """
-    Create a DataFrame from PDF file information.
+    Create a pandas DataFrame from a list of PDF file information.

-    Args:
+    This function takes a list of dictionaries containing PDF file information and converts it into a pandas DataFrame for easy data manipulation and analysis.

+    Parameters:
-        pdf_files: List of dictionaries with PDF file information
+    pdf_files (List[Dict[str, Any]]): List of dictionaries with PDF file information.

     Returns:
-        DataFrame with PDF file information
+    pd.DataFrame: A DataFrame where each row represents a PDF file and columns correspond to the dictionary keys.

+    Example:
+    >>> pdf_files = [{'path': '/path/to/file.pdf', 'filename': 'file.pdf', ...}]
+    >>> df = create_pdf_dataframe(pdf_files)
+    >>> print(df.head())
     """
     return pd.DataFrame(pdf_files)

 def extract_text_from_pdf(pdf_path: str) -> str:
     """
     Extract text from a PDF file.

-    Args:
+    This function opens a PDF file using PyMuPDF and extracts its text, preserving some structure by using text blocks (e.g., paragraphs).
+It joins the blocks with newlines and adds double newlines between pages for readability.

+    Parameters:
-        pdf_path: Path to the PDF file
+    pdf_path (str): Path to the PDF file.

     Returns:
+    str: The extracted text from the PDF.
+If extraction fails, an empty string is returned.

+    Raises:
+    None: The function handles exceptions internally and logs errors.

+    Example:
-        Extracted text
+    >>> text = extract_text_from_pdf('/path/to/file.pdf')
+    >>> print(text[:100])  # Print first 100 characters
     """
     logger.info(f"Extracting text from: {pdf_path}")